Gordon Cooper: Project Mercury

 The astronauts drew their salaries as military officers, and an important component of that was flight pay.
 In Cooper's case, it amounted to $145 a month.
 NASA saw no reason to provide the astronauts with aircraft, so they had to fly to meetings around the country on commercial airlines.
 To continue earning their flight pay, Grissom and Slayton would go out on the weekend to Langley Air Force Base, and attempt to put in the required four hours a month, competing for T-33 aircraft with senior deskbound colonels and generals.

 Cooper traveled to McGhee Tyson Air National Guard Base in Tennessee, where a friend let him fly higher-performance F-104B jets.
 This came up when Cooper had lunch with William Hines, a reporter for The Washington Star, and was duly reported in the paper.
 Cooper then discussed the issue with Congressman James G. Fulton.
 The matter was taken up by the House Committee on Science and Astronautics.
 Within weeks the astronauts had priority access to USAF F-102s, something which Cooper considered a "hot plane", but which could still take off from and land at short civilian airfields; however, this incident did not make Cooper popular with senior NASA management.

-After General Motors executive Ed Cole presented Shepard with a brand-new Chevrolet Corvette, Jim Rathmann, a racing car driver who won the Indianapolis 500 in 1960, and was a Chevrolet dealer in Melbourne, Florida, convinced Cole to turn this into an ongoing marketing campaign.
-Henceforth, astronauts would be able to lease brand-new Corvettes for a dollar a year.
-All of the Mercury Seven but Glenn soon took up the offer.
-Cooper, Grissom and Shepard were soon racing their Corvettes around Cape Canaveral, with the police ignoring their exploits.
-From a marketing perspective, it was very successful, and helped the highly priced Corvette become established as a desirable brand.
+After General Motors executive Ed Cole presented Shepard with a brand-new Chevrolet Corvette, Jim Rathmann, a Chevrolet dealer in Melbourne, Florida, convinced Cole to turn this into an ongoing marketing campaign.
+Henceforth, astronauts were able to lease brand-new Corvettes for a dollar a year.
+All of the Mercury Seven except Glenn took up the offer.
+Cooper, Grissom, and Shepard raced their Corvettes around Cape Canaveral, with the police ignoring their exploits.
+From a marketing perspective, it was very successful and helped the highly priced Corvette become established as a desirable brand.
 Cooper held licenses with the Sports Car Club of America (SCCA) and the National Association for Stock Car Auto Racing (NASCAR).
 He also enjoyed racing speedboats.

 Cooper served as capsule communicator (CAPCOM) for NASA's first sub-orbital spaceflight, by Alan Shepard in Mercury-Redstone 3, and Scott Carpenter's orbital flight on Mercury-Atlas 7, and was backup pilot for Wally Schirra in Mercury-Atlas 8.

 Mercury-Atlas 9

-Cooper was designated for the next mission, Mercury-Atlas 9.
-Apart from the grounded Slayton, he was the only one of the Mercury Seven who had not yet flown in space.
+After Mercury-Atlas 8, Cooper was selected for the next mission, Mercury-Atlas 9.
+Apart from Slayton, who had been grounded due to an idiopathic atrial fibrillation, he was the only one of the Mercury Seven who had not yet flown in space.
 Cooper's selection was publicly announced on November 14, 1962, with Shepard designated as his backup.